mamertmg/mamertmg/README.md

 Welcome to my Github profile!!
 I am professional chemical engineer working in the polymers industry.

-However, during Covid-19 lockdowns I started learning web development.
-I have had some much fun with it that now it has become my hobby.
-I love it!!
+However I started learning web development during Covid.
+I have had some much fun and it was so challenging that now it has become my hobby.

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [marquezgarcia.a@gmail.com](mailto:marquezgarcia.a@gmail.com)